notional-labs/starport/docs/cli/index.md

 **SEE ALSO**

-* [starport chain](#starport-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain
+* [tinyport chain](#tinyport-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain

-## starport chain serve
+## tinyport chain serve

 Start a blockchain node in development